rrusk/DancePracticeMusicPlayer/README.md

 ### How rounds differ from a practice

-A practice announces each dance and fades songs out.
+A practice announces each dance and plays songs at their own length.
 A competition does neither, so a practice type with `segments` behaves differently in four ways:

-1. **Hard cut, no fade.** A 1:30 clip is exactly 1:30.
-Fading would make the clip longer than the length it is supposed to be, and a round is timed against a stopwatch.
+1. **Fixed-length clip, with an optional fade.** A 1:30 clip is exactly 1:30.
+When `fade_seconds` is set the fade is taken out of those 1:30 rather than added afterwards, so the round stays timed to the stopwatch; with no fade the clip stops dead.
 2. **No spoken announcements.** A heat just starts.
 The dance name and clip length appear on the playlist button instead, since there is nothing spoken to identify them.
 3. **Gaps are audio files.** A cue is an ordinary file in `cues/` that the player drops